oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

-# Export Resources from OCI via Jenkins(Non-Greenfield Workflow)
+# Export and Manage Resources from OCI (Non-Greenfield Workflow)

 !!!
 Note
     Please make sure that service for which export is done does not have existing tfvars/state file.